 Employment tribunal offices are in many parts of the UK and you will be called to the closest one to where you work.

 A decision will be made after the tribunal has heard from both parties; you are the ‘respondent’ and the other party is the ‘claimant’.
-Once a decision has been reached, if you lose you may have to pay compensation to the claimant, which can run into millions of pounds and there is no cap or limit or reinstate them back into the workplace.
+Once a decision has been reached, if you lose you may have to pay compensation to the claimant, which can run into millions of pounds and for a lot of cases there is no cap or limit or reinstate them back into the workplace.

 If you have concerns regarding employment tribunals please contact one of our HR experts today.